NeurodataWithoutBorders/pynwb/docs/source/validation.rst

 Validating NWB files
 ====================

-Validating NWB files is handled by a command-line tool available in :py:mod:`~pynwb`.
+Validating NWB files is handled by a command-line tool available after installing ``pynwb``.
 The validator can be invoked like so:

 .. code-block:: bash

-  python -m pynwb.validate test.nwb
+  validate_nwb test.nwb

 If the file contains no NWB extensions, then this command will validate the file ``test.nwb`` against the *core* NWB specification.
 On success, the output will is: